-With it’s rugged coastal landscape and natural beauty,
+With rugged coastal landscapes and endless sweeping views,

 Big Sur is known as one of the most scenic stretches of undeveloped coastline in the United States.
-It’s a rugged and mountainous section of the Central Coast of California south of the Carmel Highlands with unparalleled coastal beauty.
-The northern part is about a two-hour drive from San Francisco and is an amazing place to visit for a day trip or a weekend trip.
-It’s also perfect to combine with a visit to the Monterey Peninsula since they are right next to each other!
+It’s a rugged and mountainous 90-mile section of the Central Coast of California along Highway 1 (also known as the Pacific Coast Highway, or PCH) south of the Carmel Highlands with unparalleled coastal beauty.
+The name comes from the Spanish “el sur grande” or Big South, referring to its position 25 miles south of Monterey, California.
+The northern part of Big Sur is about a two-hour drive from San Francisco, making it a perfect Bay Area day trip!

 Visitor tip – Expect light to heavy fog and chilly weather in this coastal area in the mornings regardless of the season.
 The fog should clear up by mid-day if the sun is out.
 Make sure to dress in layers!

 The first time I saw McWay Falls and the surrounding cove, I was stunned and so surprised that this waterfall is in California and not in Hawaii!
 The beautiful shade of turquoise blue waves rolling in and out of the cove is unreal and the sandy beach is flawlessly untouched.
 The 80 foot waterfall itself may not be large, but it seems like a scene out of paradise!

 The waterfall is located within Julia Pfeiffer Burns State Park next to Highway 1 and can be viewed from the ½-mile round-trip Waterfall Overlook Trail.
 There is no access to the cove and waterfall itself due to hazardous conditions, but the panoramic views of the cove and the Pacific Ocean from the trails are truly spectacular, especially at sunset.